-The aim of the Incorporated Societies Act 1908 is to give guidance to the many New Zealanders who volunteer to run societies.
+The aim of the Incorporated Societies Act 1908 is to give guidance to the many New Zealanders who run societies.
 The Act is now more than 100 years old and needs updating to help volunteers govern and administer a society in today’s conditions.

 - The Law Commission’s report: A New Act for Incorporated Societies